browserengineering/book/book/forms.md

 name=1&comment=2
 ```

+Note the `Content-Length` header; it's mandatory for `POST` requests.
-The server then responds to the POST request with a normal web page,
+The server then responds to this request with a web page, just like
+normal, and the browser then does everything it normally does.

-which the browser renders.
-Forms require extensions across the whole
+Forms require extensions across the whole browser to function
-browser to function properly, from implementing HTTP `POST` through
+properly, from implementing HTTP `POST` through new layout objects
-new layout objects that draw `<input>` elements to handling buttons
+that draw `<input>` elements to handling buttons clicks.
+Let's get
-clicks.
-Let's get started.
+started.

 Rendering widgets